agccie/ACI-EnhancedEndpointTracker/docs/install.rst

   distributed across the cluster nodes.
 * Deploy the stack.

-Note, all containers deployed in the stack rely on the same container:
+All containers deployed in the stack rely on the ``agccie/enhancedendpointtracker:<version>`` container.
-``agccie/enhancedendpointtracker``.
 This is available on docker hub and is also available pre-installed on the OVA.
 There is no internet requirement to get the app deployed on the OVA.

 There is a script already available on the OVA to assist with the deployment.
 Before executing the script, ensure that you have set the desired number of workers, db shard and replica count along